 Rides cancelled by customer:

-- $ 95 fee for cancellation prior to 48 hours before the ride date.
+$ 95 fee (per seat) for cancellations prior to 7 days before the ride date.

-- $ 150 fee for cancellation within 48 hours of ride date.
+$ 150 fee (per seat) for cancellations within 2-7 days of the ride date.

 Riders must check in at our ride desk at least one hour prior to the scheduled flight.

 The flight time for the B-29 and the B-24 is approximately 30 minutes in the air.